Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Possible harm

 The second disadvantage of these nuts is increased radiation.
 Surprised!
-Nuts contain a large amount of radium, which is a radioactive element.
+Nuts contain large amounts of radium, which is a radioactive element.
 Where does the radium in nuts come from?
 It's just that in Brazil there is a lot of this element in the soil.
 The plant absorbs it from it and, accordingly, radium is present in the nuts.

 The radioactivity of Brazil nuts is 1000 times higher than that of other foods such as bananas, carrots, and potatoes.
 Although this radiation is not very harmful to the body, you should not get carried away with nuts.